Connecting shear-flow and vortex array instabilities in annular atomic superfluids

-This extreme sensitivity to the initial conditions, where arbitrarily small differences lead to exponential divergence of trajectories, is typically quantified by an average divergence rate known as the maximal Lyapunov exponent \cite{pikovsky2016}, $\Lambda$.
-We calculate $\Lambda$ by comparing the vortex trajectories of the different PVM simulations, computing their relative separation as a function of time (see Fig.~\ref{fig:Fig4}c-d and Methods).
-Interestingly, we observe that the average separation between same-vortex trajectories grows exponentially, $\sim e^{\Lambda t}$, with a rate $\Lambda$ similar to the maximal KHI growth rate, $\sigma_\mathrm{PVM}^*$ (Fig.~\ref{fig:Fig4}d).
-While $\sigma^*$ quantifies the collective motion of the necklace, $\Lambda$ refers to the trajectory of a single vortex.
-This connection clarifies the role of quantized vortices in defining the interface dynamics and the KHI as the mechanism behind the necklace breakdown.
+Signals of the instability are encoded even at the single-vortex level.
+We compare the vortex trajectories of the different PVM simulations starting from nearby initial conditions and compute their relative separation as a function of time (see Fig.~\ref{fig:Fig4}c-d and Methods).
+The average separation between same-vortex trajectories grows exponentially, $\sim e^{\Lambda t}$, with a rate $\Lambda$ similar to the maximal growth rate, $\sigma_\mathrm{PVM}^*$ (Fig.~\ref{fig:Fig4}d).
+While $\sigma^*$ quantifies the collective motion of the necklace, the divergence rate $\Lambda$ -- known as the maximal Lyapunov exponent \cite{pikovsky2016} -- refers to the trajectory of a single vortex.
+A positive $\Lambda$ is here indicative of divergent vortex trajectories starting from arbitrarily close initial conditions of the necklace, and not of chaotic dynamics.
+This connection clarifies the role of quantized vortices in defining a shear layer and the associated instability as the mechanism behind the breakdown of the vortex necklace.
 For $t \gg 1/ \Lambda$, the distance between trajectories tends to saturate to the average separation of two random points in the system (set by the value $1$ in the graph).
 This is due to the finite-size effects that constrain the trajectories divergence, eventually leading to the attainment of boundary-dominated dynamical equilibrium.
-We remark that a positive maximal Lyapunov exponent implies the unpredictability of a deterministic system \cite{pikovsky2016}, and is generally associated with chaotic advection, and turbulent flows \cite{babiano}.
-Classically, the KHI drives the system into a turbulent state portrayed by an irregular -- sensitive to initial conditions -- mixing of spiraling structures at different scales \cite{thorpe2}.
+On the other hand, such equilibrium hides complex underlying dynamics.
+Chaotic advection and turbulent flows are expected \cite{babiano} for point-vortex systems for $N_v>2$.
+Classically, shear-flow instabilities such as the KHI in inviscid fluids drive the system into a turbulent state portrayed by an irregular -- sensitive to initial conditions -- mixing of spiraling structures at different scales \cite{thorpe2}.
 The intertwined vortex trajectories shown in Fig.~\ref{fig:Fig4}c are reminiscent of this scenario.